Azure/acs-engine/README.md

 ## User guides

+These guides show how to create your first deployment for each orchestrator:
 * [ACS Engine](docs/acsengine.md) - shows you how to build and use the ACS engine to generate custom container clusters
-* [Cluster Definition](docs/clusterdefinition.md) - describes the components of the cluster definition file
 * [DC/OS Walkthrough](docs/dcos.md) - shows how to create a DC/OS cluster on Azure
 * [Kubernetes Walkthrough](docs/kubernetes.md) - shows how to create a Kubernetes cluster on Azure
   * [Kubernetes Walkthrough (Windows)](docs/kubernetes/windows.md) - shows how to create a Kubernetes cluster on Azure for Windows containers
 * [OpenShift Walkthrough](docs/openshift.md) - shows how to create an OpenShift cluster on Azure
-* [Swarm Walkthrough](docs/swarm.md) - shows how to create a Swarm cluster on Azure
+* [Swarm Mode Walkthrough](docs/swarmmode.md) - shows how to create a [Docker Swarm Mode](https://docs.docker.com/engine/swarm/) cluster on Azure
-* [Swarm Mode Walkthrough](docs/swarmmode.md) - shows how to create a Swarm Mode cluster on Azure
+* [Standalone Swarm Walkthrough](docs/swarm.md) - shows how to create a [Docker Standalone Swarm](https://docs.docker.com/swarm/) cluster on Azure

+These guides cover more advanced features to try out after you have built your first cluster:
+* [Cluster Definition](docs/clusterdefinition.md) - describes the components of the cluster definition file
 * [Custom VNET](examples/vnet) - shows how to use a custom VNET
 * [Attached Disks](examples/disks-storageaccount) - shows how to attach up to 4 disks per node
 * [Managed Disks](examples/disks-managed) - shows how to use managed disks